-- 29. The Parties agree that any disclosure of Confidential Discovery Material contrary to the terms of this Order by a Party or Class Party or anyone acting on its, his or her behalf constitutes a violation of the Order remediable by the Court, regardless of where the disclosure occurs.
-However, the Santa Clara, California Superior Court shall have enforcement responsibility for any impermissible disclosure by plaintiffs, plaintiffs' witnesses, plaintiffs' counsel and employees, or any other person given access to Confidential Discovery Material by the plaintiffs in the California Class Litigation. - 30.
-Nothing contained in this Protective Order shall diminish any attorney-client privilege or attorney work product claim, or obligate any person to provide any discovery to which it asserts objections.
-Entry of the foregoing Protective Order is without prejudice to the right of the Parties to apply for further protective orders regarding certain categories of information, or for modification of any provision of this Protective Order.
+- 26. The Parties agree that any disclosure of Confidential Discovery Material contrary to the terms of this Order by a Party or Class Party or anyone acting on its, his or her behalf constitutes a violation of the Order remediable by the Court, regardless of where the disclosure occurs. - 27.
+Nothing contained in this Protective Order shall diminish any attorney-client privilege or attorney work product claim or any protection of work product that is not attorney work product or any other privilege or protection recognized by the Court, or obligate any person to provide any discovery to which it asserts objections.
+Entry of the foregoing Protective Order is without prejudice to the right of the Parties and Non-Parties to apply for further protective orders regarding certain categories of information, or for modification of any provision of this Protective Order.

-Inadvertent Production
+Inadvertent Production.

-31. The production or disclosure of any Discovery Material made after the entry of this Protective Order, which disclosure a Producing Party claims was inadvertent and should not have been produced or disclosed because of a privilege, will not be deemed to be a waiver of any privilege to which the Producing Party would have been entitled had the privileged Discovery Material not inadvertently been produced or disclosed.
+28. The production or disclosure of any Discovery Material in the AMD Litigation or the Class Litigation, which disclosure a Producing Party claims was inadvertent and should not have been produced or disclosed because of a privilege or other protection, including without limitation work product protection, will not be deemed to be a waiver of any privilege to which the Producing Party would have been entitled had the privileged Discovery Material not inadvertently been produced or disclosed.
+Upon receiving notice from the Producing Party, the Receiving Party shall promptly return the inadvertently produced Discovery Material to the Producing Party without making copies of such material and shall destroy any copies already made.